 ..6 HORSEHEAD NEBULA (Barnard 33) - The Horsehead is a dark nebula in Orion near Alnitak in the belt.
 It looks like a chess piece, a black knight.

 ..8 DUMBBELL NEBULA (M27) - The Dumbbell was the first known "planetary nebula."
 This is a bad name because these objects have nothing to do with planets.
 What we see is expanding gas resulting from the death of a star.
-A white dwarf is at its center.
+A white dwarf is at the center.

 ..9 RING NEBULA (M57) - The most famous deep sky object, the Ring Nebula in Lyra is a planetary nebula.
-Its gas ring is expanding at tremendous speed even though we cannot detect movement because it is so far away.
+The gas ring is expanding at a tremendous speed even though we cannot detect movement because it is so far away.
 A star ended its life as a red giant, leaving behind a white dwarf.
-The white dwarf illuminates the ring by ultraviolet radiation.
+The dwarf illuminates the ring by ultraviolet radiation.
 Our sun will undergo a similar fate.

 10 OWL NEBULA (M97) - The Owl is a planetary nebula below the Big Dipper.
 Features in the expanding gas resemble the eyes of an owl.
 Use your imagination!
-The white dwarf at its center is magnitude 16.
+The white dwarf at the center is magnitude 16.

 11 CAT'S EYE NEBULA (NGC 6543) - This planetary nebula in Draco has been studied in optical, infrared, ultraviolet & X-ray wavelengths.
 It consists of hydrogen and helium with traces of heavier elements.